JoshuaWhitfield/FunctionalProgramming/README.md

   </h1>

   Feel free to clone this repository and interact with the different functions in the **Global-Functions** directory. <br />
-  If you feel up to the task, try completing these challenging excercises: <br />
+  If you feel up to the task, try completing these challenging exercises: <br />

   **Easy:**
   - Iterate through strings using the **For** function. (**FOR**.cjs)